lamberta/devkit-doc/native/android-test-app.md

 It will build and attempt to install the Test App on your device.

-After installation you will be able to launch the Test App from the applications list on your phone:
+After installation you will be able to launch the Test App from the applications list on your Android device:

 <img src="./assets/android/android-test-app-icon.png"></img>